IBM/drupal-nginx-php-kubernetes/k8-minikube/POC-MODIFICATIONS.md

 - NO "CUSTOM" POC code is being used atm, because the assumption is that this code will be coming from an external repo (per @chris comments).

+Other modifications (cont.d')

+- Image builds are being done on the alexanderallen namespace instead of jjdojo to avoid any conflicts with current POC images present on the cloud or locally.

 ### Code Image (sidecar, volume?)

 The PHP-FPM, PHP-CLI, and Nginx images have no reason to constantly change, and